-This Phase 1 of Glasgow's LEZ applies to local services buses only, however when the LEZ is fully rolled out at Phase 2 - all vehicles entering the zone will have to meet specified exhaust emission standards, unless exempt.
+Phase 1 of Glasgow's LEZ applies to local service buses only, however when Phase 2 is enforced from 1 June 2023 all vehicles entering the zone must meet specified exhaust emission standards to avoid a penalty charge, unless exempt.

-Find out more from our LEZ webpages whether your vehicle is likely to meet LEZ proposed emissions requirements and what funding assistance is available to ease compliance.
-There are also further details available in our FAQs - including the geographical area likely to be covered by the LEZ, how it will work in practice, penalty levels, and exemptions.
+You can also find out more from our LEZ webpages whether your vehicle is likely to meet LEZ proposed emissions requirements and what funding assistance is available to ease compliance.
+There are also further details available in our FAQs - including the area covered by the LEZ, how it will work in practice, grace periods for zone residents, penalty levels, and exemptions.

 Plans to establish Low Emission Zones in four of Scotland's cities were set out within the First Minister's Programme for Government 2017-18.